Kitware/simput/documentation/content/docs/oscillator.md

 The conversion actually happens in the first loop, where the objects from the data model have their `value` fields extracted and put into a list in the correct order.
 Two more loops calculate lengths and add padding to make columns line up nicely.
 Finally, this statement: `lines[lineIdx] = { line: lines[lineIdx].join('') };` converts to a list of objects with the key `line`, which is used in the template as `{{line}}`.

+Note that the `name` parameter is not actually used in the template and output.
+It is provided as a convenience to the user, so they can distinguish the different oscillators if they choose to.

 ## Compilation of new type

 If you clone the repository and ran `npm install` during setup, you should be able to run: